piknikki/emojicoat-of-arms/README.md

 ended up doing a code review on a PR for each other, but we did walk through code on zoom calls and talk about how to improve.

+Challenges included CSS (because I reused components, the formatting really messed with my head because the two spaces were not the same and that also made responsiveness pretty much impossible).
+Ideal width is about 1200, and unfortunately there isn't much wiggle room with that.

 Future iterations would include making the app more responsive and better on various screen sizes, as well as adding edit/delete functionality to coats that are in the gallery.
 I would also love to add other design elements, like different shield shapes and a motto inside a fancy scroll underneath the shield.